History of slavery in Oklahoma: Tulsa race massacre

 In the 1910s, Tulsa was the oil capital of Oklahoma, or the world as some claimed.
 The oil industry caused Greenwood, the African American side of Tulsa, to boom, being coined "Black Wall Street".
 On May 30, 1921, Dick Rowland stepped into an elevator to reach the segregated bathrooms in Drexler Building, and was assisted by Sarah Page, the white female operator.
-Stepping out of the elevator, Page claimed that 19 year old Rowland assaulted her.
+Stepping out of the elevator, Page claimed that 19-year-old Rowland assaulted her.

 Though the police did not charge Rowland, newspapers ran with the rumors, and Rowland faced death.
 A group gathered outside Tulsa County courthouse jail, with some demanding the man be lynched, and others protecting him.
 Shots were then fired, with 12 dying.
 Various shootings and vandalisms occurred through the end of the day, but tensions escalated through the first week of June as machine guns and air bombing was employed, intent on destroying Greenwood.
 In all, over 1500 homes were burned or looted.
 After receiving a telegram from Tulsa's mayor, the Red Cross set up residence in Oklahoma, treating Greenwood's citizens as prisoners of war.
 The Red Cross left Tulsa on December 31, 1921, after months of aid.

+2017 court ruling

+In 2017, a federal court ruling ensured that African Americans who were descendants of those owned by the Cherokee were entitled to tribal citizenship and the rights thereof.
+The ruling stated, "[eligible] Freedmen descendants, upon registration as Cherokee Nation citizens shall have all the rights and duties of any other native Cherokee, including the right to run for office."